tkuar/project3/README.md

 12. Valence — The higher the value, the more positive mood for the song.

+13. Popularity —	The higher the value, the more popular the song.
+Popularity is based mainly on the total number of playbacks.
+(Note: This value is not updated in real-time and may therefore lag behind in actual popularity.)

+14. Explicit — Whether or not the show has explicit content (true = yes it does; false = no it does not OR unknown).

 ### Billboard Data INFO

 1. Billboard Chart URL